Penang is an island state located off the northwestern coast of Peninsular Malaysia.

-- Airports - Penang International Airport is one of the busiest airports in Malaysia and the busiest one serving, Penang The airport is located near Bayan Lepas at the southeastern tip of Penang Island, some 16 km south of the city center.
+- Airports - Penang International Airport is one of the busiest airports in Malaysia and the busiest one serving Penang.
+The airport is located near Bayan Lepas at the southeastern tip of Penang Island, about 16 km south of the city center.

 - Travel Insurance - If you are a visitor to Penang, make sure that you have taken out comprehensive travel insurance before you depart.
 Consider your physical and mental health and get vaccinated before you travel.